 6. Demystifying the Macros

 If you watch health trends like we do, you’ve probably already heard about the macronutrient diet.
 The four macronutrients for humans are water, protein, fat and carbohydrates.
-Our bodies need the macronutrients every day in order to function optimally.
+Our bodies need the macronutrients every day to function optimally.
 In 2018, carbohydrate elimination and fat-free pancakes will be about as popular as boot cut jeans and hot pink hair.
 This year it’s all about nutrition and balance for better health.

 Look for more restaurants and smoothie bars to offer more macronutrient-rich options this new year.
 For more information about the macronutrient diet, and tips on how to incorporate the concept into your life, check out Meal Planning for a Macronutrient Diet.